Capsule Machine vs Espresso Machine

 Ease of Use

-Capsule machines require one button press; espresso machines demand grinding, tamping, and timing skills.
+Capsule machines require only pressing a button, while espresso machines demand grinding, tamping, and pressure management skills.

 Consistency